 Your endodontic treatment

 Root canal usually involves two treatments but it can be up to four.
-However, before your procedure, as with any surgical procedure, you’ll need to have discussed all options with your dentist and have decided that root canal therapy is your preferred course of action.
+However, before your procedure, you’ll need to have discussed all options with your dentist and have decided that root canal therapy is your preferred course of action.

 Your first visit